Questions related to fees:

 Passive, low cost and tax-efficient.
 According to S&P Dow Jones Indices, 85% of active managers failed to outperform the S&P 500 index.
 We do not want you to pay higher fees and higher taxes to try to be that 15% that outperforms the market.
 We strive to track the index and make sure that your investment strategy is customized to your goals.

-We help you select the best investment funds in your employer sponsored plans and then partner with First Ascent Asset Management when your non-employer sponsored accounts (taxable accounts, Roth IRAs, etc.) exceed $50,000.
+We help you select the best investment funds in your employer sponsored plans and then partner with First Ascent Asset Management for your non-employer sponsored accounts (taxable accounts, Roth IRAs, etc.) when it is in your best interest.

 Who is First Ascent Asset Management and why do you partner with them?

 First Ascent Asset Management is our outsourced investment manager.
 Think of them as our own investment team – they set the investment strategy, execute the trades, move money, etc. with our overarching supervision.
 We work with you to develop a customized investment strategy and then partner with them to execute the strategy when we mutually agree this is in your best interest.
 We will always be your point of contact – they work entirely behind the scenes.

 We use them to free up our time to provide the most value to our clients through proactive financial planning.
 Managing investment portfolios is incredibly time consuming and has largely been commoditized in the industry.
 We cannot manage a superior investment portfolio for you, but we can proactively help you make the best financial planning decisions to accomplish your goals.